 The center of the Hershey’s Chocolate universe, the 2-story redbrick Hershey’s Chocolate World delves into the company’s history and production process.
 Located in aptly named Hershey, Pennsylvania, the venue offers free tours that reveal the how-it-happens details of their luscious products—and, naturally, offers chocolate tastings.

-But don’t expect a typical factory tour when you step inside: The official (and free) Hershey’s Chocolate World tour** whisks visitors along a route in a chocolate bar–shaped pod past model vats, production scenes and singing animatronic cows.
-The tour sets the stage for several additional paid attractions that allow visitors to have a ‘4-D’ mystery theater experience with Hershey’s candy characters, create candy bars with customizable ingredients or explore the nuances of their chocolate palate with tasting experts.
-Otherwise, much of the center is dedicated to food – there’s a food court with a chocolate bakery and milkshake shop.
-Outside the building, a trolley tour explores downtown Hershey, extolling the history of Milton B. Hershey, his company and the town’s infrastructure built for its workers.
-The trolley dons seasonal themes for Halloween and the holiday season with special hours to visit popular downtown light displays in winter.
+The official Hershey’s Chocolate World tour whisks you along a route in a chocolate bar–shaped pod past model vats, production scenes, and singing animatronic cows.
+The tour sets the stage for several additional paid attractions that allow you to have a 4-D mystery theater experience with Hershey’s candy characters, create candy bars with customizable ingredients, or explore the nuances of your chocolate palate with tasting experts.
+The on-site food court hosts a chocolate bakery and milkshake shop.
+Outside the building, a trolley tour explores downtown Hershey, extolling the history of Milton B. Hershey, his company, and the town’s infrastructure built for its workers.
+Hershey’s Chocolate World and nearby amusement extravaganza Hersheypark are stops on many tours of the area.

 - Hershey’s Chocolate World is ideal for chocoholics of all ages.

 - Strollers are allowed inside the building but must be parked in a designated area to ride the rides.
 Strollers are available for rent on-site.